MonoTech01/CTF/Hash Cracker.md

 If you do not believe that, look at what I did to MD5 that I found in the VM.

-After the crack, the password I found out was easy.
+After the crack, the password I found out was simple.
 It's time to change our password.
 Be more complex and noteasyguess please!!!

 # Performance
 ![hashmd5](/Images/pic1.png)